Islamist terrorism: Germany is home to more than 600 agitators | DW | 04.11.2020

 As of July 1, 2020, of the approximately 300 Islamist fighters who have returned to Germany from IS-held territory in Syria and Iraq, 109 were classified as agitators and 90 as "relevant persons."

-All in all, the federal authorities estimate that nearly 30,000 people in Germany are potential supporters of Islamist terrorism.
+All in all, the authorities estimate that nearly 30,000 people in Germany are potential supporters of Islamist terrorism.
 Most of them, more than 12,000, are Salafists.
-This milieu was and remains the main support base for violent jihadism.
+Their circles were and remain the main support base for violent jihadism.

 Each agitator is assessed individually by the security authorities.
 Depending on the outcome of the assessment, a range of measures is possible, ranging from a verbal warning to technical surveillance to around-the-clock observation by police.